 A typical American birth is transformed from a natural event to a medical event.
 The mother gives up control of the birth to a doctor.
 Routine experiences for the baby can include the pain, distress, and possible physical injury from amplified contractions connected with induced labor, the increased use of extraction devices following the use of epidural anesthesia, and premature clamping and cutting of the umbilical cord.
 After the birth, there are injections of Vitamin K and hepatitis vaccine, burning and blurring eye medication, heel-lancing for blood samples, and being straightened out for measurements.
 The effects of all these routine experiences on the infant are ignored.

-The separation of newborn babies from their mothers after birth, standard policy in about half of American hospitals, can result in psychological trauma and long-lasting neurobiological changes.
+The separation of newborn babies from their mothers after birth, standard policy in some American hospitals, can result in psychological trauma and long-lasting neurobiological changes.
 Newborn infants have an urgent need to held by the mother.
 The separation is more prolonged for those infants in neonatal intensive care units.
 Being placed in these units involves considerable invasive pain for infants.
 Designers of these units did not consider that babies could feel and remember pain.
 If they survive, many infants are left with long-term emotional distress.

 No study shows that birth in a hospital is safer than birth outside of a hospital with competent support.
 With #1 being the lowest rate, the United States ranks 56th in infant mortality and 47th in maternal mortality.
 More technology and drugs do not make birth safer.
 Instead, they make it more likely that there will be unnecessary interventions with the natural birth process resulting in complications.